Yosraatef/Yosraatef/README.md

 <h2 align="left">Hi 👋!
-My name is Yosra Atef and I'm software developer  from mansoura</h2>
+My name is  Yosra Atef and 🌱 I currently work as Backend Software Developer 👀 I’m interested in Software Development,  Software Development and Artificial Intelligence.
+I’m looking to collaborate on projects related to the topics mentioned above and projects where I can collaborate with the programming languages I know.</h2>

 ###